r2devops/docs/blog/tj-actions-compromised/index.md

 A critical **supply chain attack** has impacted the **GitHub Actions ecosystem**, specifically targeting the widely used [`tj-actions/changed-files`](https://github.com/tj-actions/changed-files) workflow.
 This action, commonly used in **CI/CD pipelines** to detect modified files in pull requests, was compromised, allowing attackers to **steal secrets** and potentially gain control over repositories.

-If your **CI/CD pipelines rely on GitHub Actions**, this incident highlights the **urgent need for supply chain security** and better monitoring of dependencies in automation workflows.

 ## How the Attack Worked

 The attack followed a **classic software supply chain compromise** strategy: